giacomini/ebernburg2024/project/day1.md

 ### Solutions

-The day following each project session, we will release proposals of solutions for the exercises and activities that tok place in class [here](solutions/).
+The day following each project session, we will release proposals of solutions for the exercises and activities that took place in class [here](solutions/).